RomainTrm/Blog/content/posts/learning-elixir/index.md

 iex(node_one@machine-name)> Node.spawn :"node_two@machine-name", func
 :"node_two@machine-name"
 #PID<13771.116.0>
-# => Runs on node two, first field of the return PID isn't zero, meaning we are not running the code on the local node
+# => Runs on node two
+# Note 1: first field of the return PID isn't zero, meaning we are not running the code on the local node
-# => Note: As `func` has been defined on node one, it uses IO of node one to print information
+# Note 2: As `func` has been defined on node one, it uses IO of node one to print information
 ```

 ### Hot-upgrades